Information for Faculty

 For students eligible for extended-time or distraction reduced testing, OAS offers three testing rooms where students can take exams.
 Students make the request in AIM, which triggers an email notification to you, as the instructor.
 When we receive a request, OAS will confirm the details with you, remind you to complete the testing agreement, and ask how the exam will be delivered (dropped off to OAS or uploaded to AIM).
 Note that students must request an exam in OAS at least 7 days ahead of an exam through our website.
 Due to the small size of our staff, OAS may not be able to accommodate a student who does not abide by the timeline.

 - Request verification of student's eligibility for any requested accommodations.

 - Expect the student to initiate accommodation requests.
-The student is advised to present an accommodation letter to you during the first two weeks of the semester.
+The student is advised to speak directly with the faculty about their learning needs and accommodations.

 - Expect the student and the OAS to work with you to coordinate the provision of the appropriate accommodations.

 - Implementing a student's accommodations as outlined in the letter from the OAS.

 - Contacting the OAS if the accommodations require clarification, or if the professor has any concerns about the student's progress.

 - Not asking students about the nature of the disability and if the students choose to do share information, treat that information confidentially.